standardco/espen-collect/docs/TEST-GUIDELINES.md

 ### Feature tests

 These tests live in `collect_app/src/androidTest/java/feature` and use the Android Espresso testing framework (which is similar to UI web testing frameworks like FluentLenium or Capybara).
 Espresso lets you write tests that carry out actions a user would like clicking on things, scrolling etc and then make assertions on what is on screen.
 The intention of these tests it "drive out" whole features in Collect.
-To make these tests easier to write and read we use a page objects (in the `org.odk.collect.android.support.pages` package) to abstract actions and assertions on different pages.
+To make these tests easier to write and read we use a page objects (in the `org.espen.collect.android.support.pages` package) to abstract actions and assertions on different pages.

 ### Regression tests